-- 480 changes being more dominant in those models than reductions in cloud cover.
 We find latent heat flux is generally reduced during the day by 4 Wm-2 over deforested areas as is expected, with whole day value of -2.3 Wm-2.
 We find sensible heat increases during the day by 5 Wm-2 with whole day value of +1.3 Wm-2.
 These are the same sign albeit somewhat smaller than in A08 and C20 and falls within the large range from different models in B16.

-Deforested areas are mostly warmer during the day (up to 1 K, deforested mean 0.2K) and cooler during the night (down to - - 485 0.5 K, deforested mean -0.2K).
+Deforested areas are mostly warmer during the day (up to 1 K, deforested mean 0.2K) and cooler during the night (down to - 0.5 K, deforested mean -0.2K).
 Effects are constrained to the lower troposphere (lower than 700 hPa).
 Temperature changes are usually larger when the extent of the deforestation is larger such as in the west of this region of study.
-Over the whole day, we found no significant change whereas A08, B16 and C20 found up to 1K warming.
+Over the whole day.
+500 we found no significant change whereas A08, B16 and C20 found up to 1K warming.

 Our deforestation scenario is not as extreme in extent or intensity as many previously assessed deforestation scenarios (e.g., A08, B16, C20) and therefore we might not expect the large reductions in rainfall seen previously.
-A more extreme

-490 deforestation scenario may well have greater effect on atmospheric moisture.
-However, the changes in a number of atmospheric diagnostics are of the same sign and not dissimilar in magnitude to previous studies, yet in contrast, we find increases in rainfall.
+A more extreme deforestation scenario may well have greater effect on atmospheric moisture.
+However, the changes in a number of atmospheric diagnostics are of the same sign and not too dissimilar in magnitude to these previous other studies, yet in contrast, we see find increases in rainfall.